akshay107/nmt-defense/README.md

 This code is for two contrasting defense strategies against invariance-based attack for NMT systems.
-The two defenese strategies, namely, Learn to Deal (LTD) and Learn to Ignore (LTI), perform noise-aware training or NMT systems.
+The two defenese strategies, namely, Learn to Deal (LTD) and Learn to Ignore (LTI), perform noise-aware training on NMT systems.